 This wedding website is perfect for DIY wedding planning.
 If you are not hiring a wedding planner to take care of everything, including the budget, this is where you need to be.
 Apracticalwedding.com was started in 2008, by Meg Keene.
 She got inspired to start a blog after she became engaged.

 So, you know how some people like lists?
 I mean, like really like.
-If you are that person this blog will knock your socks off!
+If you are that person this wedding blog will knock your socks off!
 It’s the ultimate blog for spreadsheets and lists!
-Meg and her small power team of “mostly womxn” have your wedding spreadsheets all lined up for you.
+Meg and her small power team of “mostly women” have your wedding spreadsheets all lined up for you.
 You can download 10 separate spreadsheets or the entire workbook.
 Or just work online through google.docs, and have everything saved in the cloud.